sara-nl/dsdocs/HPCcourse-UvA-20160131/Archive_CLI/HPC-Archiving-exercises.md

 - Using the commands: combine multiple options into a single argument, e.g. `-a -b -c` becomes `-abc`
 - Please note that the `-f` option should always be right in front of the archive file, even when combining the different options (i.e. `-fc` will not work)

+If you run into trouble finishing the exercises, make sure you are:
+- Logged in to the Lisa cluster
+- Working in the correct directory
+- Your command is correctly structured
+- The referenced file(s) are available

 ## Part 1: Basic tar usage (10 min)